Authorities in Koha

 • Logs in Koha

 <br> Logs?
 What are those?
 Koha has the ability to log actions within your system.
 These logs are broken out into modules and libraries can pick and choose which logs are stored and for how long.
-Actions within the Koha system ...
+Actions within the Koha ...

 • Customizing MARC Frameworks in Koha